 Separating the feeling from the behaviour is useful, it’s powerful and honest.

-Be aware of your feelings, anger can be useful to highlight a feeling of injustice but it probably disguises feelings of sadness, fear of being unheard being found out or feelings of insignificance.
+Be aware of your feelings, anger can be useful to highlight a feeling of injustice but it probably disguises feelings of sadness, fear of being unheard or ignored, or even of being found out.
 Try to get in touch with your emotion and say how you really feel.

 A discussion should not be a competition for who feels the most hard done by, even when put into a difficult situation we usually have a few options, saying “I have to” negates your choices, saying ‘have to’ makes you a victim and may not be honest.

 An honest discussion needs privacy, it needs to be just about you two even if other people are involved in the problem, using other peoples opinions to put the other person down reduces the impact of your own feelings and loses focus, you want to make yourself heard not someone else, aim to have this conversation in a fairly neutral place (not the bedroom), and be flexible, open minded and if you cannot find resolution in the time available agree on another date/time and do not refer to it in the meantime.